glaucomp/chabot_web_backend/data/innovation_tactics.markdown

 - Create multiple short, specific texts introducing your innovation.
 - Test these texts with real people, selecting the most appealing ones.
 - Validate the best versions using simple advertisements to measure clicks and real interest.

+📌 **Key Concepts**
+ Situation
+Understand the reality of the world you’re dealing with and the people within it, so you can spot opportunities for innovation.
+ Ideas
+Come up with surprising new ideas for products, services or experiences, using exercises that stimulate your creativity.
+ Focus
+Enable yourself to start with the riskiest aspect of an idea.
+Then, if you need to adapt, you’ll have the leeway to take more ‘shots’ and find success.
+ Signals
+Identify which type(s) of signals you’d need to see to feel confident that your innovation will succeed.
+ Probe
+Poke the world for the signals you need.
+How have
+(or haven’t) real humans changed their behaviour as a result of something you put out there?
+ Sense
+Generate actionable insights from the signals you gathered.
+Then you can either adapt your plans, or move forward with confidence and momentum.
+ Support
+Core methods for innovation.